Market Research: A Business Owners Best Friend

 The emotions driving purchasing decisions are not to be discounted.
 Emotion is what turns wants into needs.

-Based on your businesses products, services you should identify a customer persona and reach out to a few people who match these criteria and dig a little deeper than the surface to find out what really makes them tick.
+Based on your business's products, and services you should identify a customer persona and reach out to a few people who match these criteria and dig a little deeper than the surface to find out what really makes them tick.

-MARKET RESEARCH: UNDERSTAND THE BUYING BEHAVIOR OF EXISITING CUSTOMERS
+MARKET RESEARCH: UNDERSTAND THE BUYING BEHAVIOR OF EXISTING CUSTOMERS

 There is a saying, “your best customer is the one you already have. ” There are at least two great meanings behind this in my opinion.

 First, we can ask our customers what they think about our products and services.
 The obvious one might be, “What made you decide to pull the trigger and purchase our product?”

 Another thing that is great about existing customers is you have a platform to help them in different ways.
 If you’ve taken the time to nurture good relationships and deliver value to them, Then asking questions about why they buy from you, followed by what else they want or need that can relate to your other products or services is a great way to bridge another gap.

 Are you starting to see how market research can benefit your company in the short term?

 MARKET RESEARCH: UNCOVER NEW & EFFECTIVE BUSINESS STRATEGIES